DHANYA-P-31/python_lectures/README.md

 ### Decomposition and abstraction

-Decomposition - The program is divided into self containing parts and can be combined to solve the problm.
+Decomposition - The program is divided into self containing parts and can be combined to solve the problem.

 Abstraction - Ignore the unnecessary details, used to separate what something does and how does it do.

+## Lecture 7

+### Functions:

+Defining the functions allocates memory for function.
+Function is only used when it is called.
+Same function can be called numerous times.

+### Function Characteristics

+Name -  Variable bound to function argument

+Parameters - The inputs

+docstring - Provides the specification of function

+body - set of instructions to execute when the function is called.

+return value - Return the result of function

+As soon as function is called formal parameters in the function get replaced with the values from function call.
+Python executes expression in the body of the function

+The function call is replaced by return value.
+If there is no return value python returns None.